MaP testing and fixture listing is subject to the following terms and conditions:

 (11) The fees for MaP listing are as follows:

-Listing fee for original (new) listings – first model (single listing): US$240
+One-time listing fee for original (new) listings – first model (single listing): US$240 for a 4-year listing period

 Map Testing reserves the right to request applicable fees to be paid in advance of online listing.